kfoozminus/cheatsheets/kubernetes.md

   - pods provide two kinds of shared resources for their containers: networking and storage.
     - networking: each container in a pod shares the network namespace, including the IP address and network ports. they communicate with one another using `localhost`.
 (QJenny how???)
     - when containers in a pod communicate with entities outside the Pod, they must coordinate how they use the shared network resources (such as ports)
     - storage: a pod can specify a set of shared storage volumes.
 All containers in the pod can access the shared volumes.
-Volumes also allow persistent data in a Pod to survive in case one of the containers within needs to be restarted.
-(QJenny)
+Volumes also allow persistent data in a Pod to survive in case one of the containers within needs to be restarted
-  - you'll rarely create individual pods directly (QJenny - but this can be done? what's an practice example?)
+  - you'll rarely create individual pods directly
-  - pods can be created directly by me or indirectly by Controller (QJenny)
+  - pods can be created directly by me or indirectly by Controller
   - pod remains in the scheduled Node until the process is terminated, pod object is deleted, pod is evicted for lack of resources or Node fails
   - the pod itself doesn't run, but it is an environment the containers run in and persists until it is deleted
   - pods don't self-heal. if a pod is scheduled to a node that fails or if scheduling operation itself fails, the pod is deleted. and pods don't survive evictiion due to lack of resources or Node maintenance
   - k8s uses a higher-level abstraction, called a controller, that handles the work of managing the relatively disposable Pod instances.
-(QJenny)
   - although it is possible to use Pod directly, it's far more common to manage pods using a Controller
-  - A controller can create and manage multiple pods, handling replication and rollout and providing self-healing capabilities at cluster scope. for example, if a Node fails, the controller might automatically replace the Pod by scheduling an identical replacement on a different Node (QJenny as the pod is being replaced, does that mean it will work from scratch? how about the shared volumes and data? will they be lost?)
+  - A controller can create and manage multiple pods, handling replication and rollout and providing self-healing capabilities at cluster scope. for example, if a Node fails, the controller might automatically replace the Pod by scheduling an identical replacement on a different Node
   - some examples of controller - deployment, StatefulSet, DaemonSet
   - pod templates are pod specifications which are included in other objects such as Replication Controllers, Jobs, DaemonSets.
   - controllers use pod templates to make actual pods.